 On grant of a certificate pursuant to section 8, the applicant shall, in the prescribed manner advertise his intention to apply to the Supreme Court (full bench), on a day not earlier than 4 weeks from the first advertisement, for appointment as a General Public Notary or a District Public Notary, as the case may be.

-[Section 9 amended by No. 45 of 2004 s.
+[Section 9 amended: No. 45 of 2004 s.
 37.]

 10. Standing of Attorney General